Life Insurance for Avalide users.

 - In the past 12 months, have you used any products containing tobacco or nicotine in them?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-What you’re generally going to find is that if you’ve been taking your Avalide for at least 6 months, and it’s working, in “theory” you should be considered eligible for a Preferred rate.
-Now you’re still going to need to meet all of the minimum requirements in order to qualify for such a rate, but at the end of the day, having been diagnosed with hypertension and having been prescribed Avalide to treat it shouldn’t factor into the ultimate decision.
+You’re generally going to find that if you’ve been taking your Avalide for at least six months, and it’s working, in “theory”, you should be considered eligible for a Preferred rate.
+Now you’re still going to need to meet all of the minimum requirements to qualify for such a rate.
+But at the end of the day, having been diagnosed with hypertension and having been prescribed Avalide to treat it shouldn’t factor into the ultimate decision.

 For folks who…

-Fall into this category, we often advise them to purchase insurance now and then “reapply” once they have their blood pressure under control, because at the end of the day, maintaining a healthy body really is the best thing a person can do for their family!
+Fall into this category, we’ll often advise them to purchase insurance now and then “reapply” once they have their blood pressure under control because at the end of the day, maintaining a healthy body really is the best thing a person can do for their family!

 What can I do to help ensure that I get the “best life insurance” for me?

 Because life insurance companies tend to use a lot of “random” factors in determining who the will and won’t insure, and at what price, we here at IBUSA have found that the “best” way for us to be able to ensure that our clients can find the “best” life insurance policy that they can qualify for is to be sure to know our STUFF and offer a TON of options.